top of page

 Teenage boys and phone.jpg

-In 2018 and 2019, DXC once again expanded its financial support to Dunebrook to present the Safer, Smarter Teens Program to middle and high school students at the Duneland Area schools.
+DXC once again expanded its financial support to Dunebrook to present abuse prevention education to middle and high school students at the Duneland Area schools.

 Here is the description of the program from the Dunebrook website.